List of power stations in Alaska

 This is a list of electricity-generating power stations in the U.S. state of Alaska, sorted by type and name.
-In 2019, Alaska had a total summer capacity of 2,760 MW through all of its power plants, and a net generation of 5,944 GWh.
-The corresponding electrical energy generation mix was 41% natural gas, 27.6% hydroelectric, 14.9% petroleum, 13.6% coal, 2.1% wind, 0.6% biomass and 0.2 solar.
+In 2023, Alaska had a total summer capacity of 2,821 MW through all of its power plants, and a net generation of 6,717 GWh.
+The electrical energy generation mix in 2024 was 43.7% natural gas, 26.9% hydroelectric, 15% petroleum, 11.6% coal, 1.9% wind, 0.7% biomass and 0.2% solar.
 The nation's only coal plant constructed since 2015 began operations in February 2020 at the University of Fairbanks.

 A grid known as "the Railbelt" serves about two-thirds of the state's population; extending from Fairbanks through Anchorage and into the Kenai Peninsula.
-Many of Alaska's power stations are diesel generators which service isolated communities and their localized transmission & distribution networks.
+Many of Alaska's power stations are diesel generators which service isolated communities and their localized transmission and distribution networks.
 Alaska is second behind Hawaii in the consumption of petroleum for electricity generation.
 The Alaska Village Electric Cooperative serves 58 communities in rural Alaska.
 Many rural residential customers receive the Power Cost Equalization subsidy to bring high electric costs closer to what urban residents pay.
 The state has vast untapped renewable resources, including wind near its coastlines, hydropower in its high-precipitation mountain regions, biomass from its forest and agriculture products, and solar from its rooftops.